 Another aspect of the debate are disparate wages and, therefore, so are the different living standards of EU countries.

-Political radicalization and instability: Frustration stemming from uncertainty and the feeling that no one cares or that no one is addressing these problems can result in a loss of trust in the current political system.
+Political radicalization and instability: Frustration stemming from uncertainty, inequalities, and the feeling that no one cares or that no one is addressing these problems can result in a loss of trust in the current political system.
 It could take on the form of political radicalization or populist party inclinations or even resigning from participation in democratic processes.

 Populations low purchasing power: Economic uncertainty disproportionately impacts inhabitants from various regions.
 The weaker purchasing power of a region’s inhabitants has negatives impacts on the entire development of the local economy and, in turn, contributes to the growth of spatial inequalities.